Charles Hayter

 Charles Hayter (24 February 1761 – 1 December 1835) was an English painter.

+Early life and education

 He was the son of Charles Hayter (1728–1795), an architect and builder from Hampshire, and his wife, Elizabeth Holmes.
 He first trained with his father, but showed an inclination for drawing by producing some small pencil portraits, principally of family members.
 He was enrolled in the Royal Academy Schools in London in 1786 at the late age of about 25.

+Career

 From then on, he worked as a painter of portrait miniatures in London, and also Essex, and in 1832 in Winchester.
 He exhibited 113 portrait miniatures between 1786 and 1832, principally at the Royal Academy, and had a reputation for creating a good likeness.